In this article, we have identified five ways to save money on gas. We will take a look at these resolutions one by one.

 How to Avoid Getting Stuck With a Lemon Car

 Getting stuck with a lemon car can be a frustrating experience.
 It can also be a waste of money and time.
 But, it’s not always the car’s fault.
 Some people fall prey to car dealers who know how to play on emotions and sell them a lemon.

 We should make sure that we do our research before buying a car.
 We need to know what we’re looking for and where to look for it.
-If there is anything wrong with the vehicle, it needs to be clearly documented before the purchase is finalized or else there will be no recourse if something goes wrong afterwards.
+If there is anything wrong with the vehicle, it needs to be clearly documented before the purchase is finalized, or else there will be no recourse if something goes wrong afterward.